mozilla/fx-private-relay/emails/tests/fixtures/README.md

 When the expected mail does not match the actual forwarded mail, the test creates a file with the actual output (after standardization).
 These files end in `_actual.email` instead of `_expected.email`.
 These can be used in a different tool, such as XCode's [Opendiff][], to view the differences.

 They can also be used when changing the email content.
+For example, if we change the format of the HTML wrapper, then the email content will change.
 Once the developer is happy with the new content, they can replace `_expected.email` with the contents of `_actual.email`.
 These files are ignored by git, via the `.gitignore` file in this directory.

 [Opendiff]: https://keith.github.io/xcode-man-pages/opendiff.1.html